 - The School will provide a hand sanitizer dispenser at the screening station.
 We will ensure it is visible to staff/visitors and parents entering the building.
-All those above age 2 years must sanitize their hands upon arrival into the screening area.

 - Individuals who do not pass the screening should contact the school to let them know about the result, stay home/self-isolate, and talk with a doctor/health care provider to get advice or an assessment, including if they need a COVID-19 test.

 - The School will ensure the health screening area is disinfected regularly throughout screening process.